 Books, books, and more books!
-Read books about your theme to build’s students background knowledge.
+Read books about your theme to build students background knowledge.
 They will use their new knowledge and vocabulary during play.
-You will observe their play scripts become longer (what students say when they are pretending to be someone), their number of play interactions will increase, and their play will accurately reflect real life.
+You will observe their play scripts become longer (what students say when they are pretending to be someone), their number of play interactions will increase and their play will accurately reflect real life.

 Monica Wellington is one of my favorite authors.
-Her book are amazing and support dramatic play.
+Her books are amazing and support Dramatic play.
 Stuart Murphy has some books in his Math Start series that are fun to use.
 Lucy Cousin writes a series about the mouse Maisy.
 The books have simple text and illustrations that are perfect for younger learners.

 Don’t forget to read non-fiction books to support their play too!
 Some of my favorites are: ABC Jobs, A Day in the Life of a Zookeeper, A Day in the Life of a Veterinarian, Families in Many Cultures, Let’s Ice Skate, What We Wear, Buying a Pet from Ms. Chavez, and Mr. Yee Fixes Cars.

 Feeling inspired but don’t want to spend ALL your time creating all the labels, signs, and prop patterns?
 Don’t worry.
 I’ve got you!
 In my TPT store, you will find 22 different dramatic play themes (including home living).
 Each includes a teacher planning web, possible props list, parent letter, labels, signs, role necklaces, prop patterns, real classroom photographs, and MORE!
 Just click on any image to check them out.